Elias201478/googol.exe-open-source/README.md

 don't run this or watch any videos about it for your safety and your eyes.

 # 📌 Important note
-you many find bugs in windows 7 also i recommend windows xp to remove the bugs or it will be fixable. but someone skids my trojan without giving credits so, i decided to put GNU/GPL it in.
+using windows 7 find bugs or stop working the gdi payload. also i recommend windows xp to remove the bugs or it will be fixable. but someone skids my trojan without giving credits so, i decided to put GNU/GPL it in.